mlabs-haskell/clb/docs/reports/ms3/MS3-REPORT.md

 ## Overview

-In this milestone we made required changes to Atlas PAB:
+In this milestone, we made the required changes to Atlas PAB:
 * Replaces PSM with CLB.
-* Unified testign by allowing running same tests against either an emulator (CLB) or a private cardano network.
+* Unified testing by allowing running the same tests against either an emulator (CLB) or a private cardano network.

-Before this milestone Atlas used a semi-manual way to spin up a private network based on WoofPool's `cardano-private-testnet-setup` repository.
+Before this milestone, Atlas used a semi-manual way to spin up a private network based on WoofPool's `cardano-private-testnet-setup` repository.
-This couldn't contibute much to good devs experience and was definitely problematic to use within CI environments, so we considered alternative options:
+This couldn't contribute much to good devs' experience and was problematic to use within CI environments, so we considered alternative options:
-* Plutip was a default way to spin up a private network at MLabs for a while, but its maintenance was complicated due to the fact it used some modified code from `cardano-wallet` repository which changed significantly over last months.
+* Plutip was a default way to spin up a private network at MLabs for a while, but its maintenance was complicated due to the fact it used some modified code from `cardano-wallet` repository which changed significantly over the last months.
 * `cardano-testnet` from `cardano-node` was another alternative we finally decided to use.
 Despite its unnecessary use of `hedgehog` library to run the cluster (see [PR](https://github.com/IntersectMBO/cardano-node/issues/5848) for details)